ev2900/OpenSearch_Dashboard_Nginx_Proxy/README.md

 ## Create SSL self-signed certificate

 The OpenSearch dashboard URL uses https.
-Conseqently we need to have SSL enabled in our Nginx proxy.
-We will will generate a self-signed certificate to use as part of our SSL configuration.
+Consequently we need to have SSL enabled in our Nginx proxy.
+We will generate a self-signed certificate to use as part of our SSL configuration.

 Run the following commands on the terminal of the Ec2 created by the cloudformation